lhmarsden/Accessing_and_plotting_NOAA_global_surface_temperature_anomaly_data/README.md

 If you want to use the data publically, you should also give credit to the authors of the dataset by including the following recommended citation (change the access data at the end):

-H.-M. Zhang, B. Huang, J. H. Lawrimore, M. J. Menne, and T. M. Smith (2019): NOAA Global Surface Temperature Dataset (NOAAGlobalTemp), Version 5.0 [indicate subset used].
+H.-M. Zhang, B. Huang, J. H. Lawrimore, M. J. Menne, and T. M. Smith (2019): NOAA Global Surface Temperature Dataset (NOAAGlobalTemp), Version 5.0.
 NOAA National Centers for Environmental Information. doi:10.25921/9qth-2p70 [2024-03-28].

 ## Where are the data